amethon/www/_reflections/journal2.md

 Cook Marcel prepared a delightful and elaborate dinner, featuring a variety of seafood dishes and an elaborate dessert.
 The crew enjoyed the meal and engaged in lively conversation, and for a brief moment, it felt like we were back in the warmth and comfort of our homes.

-As we savored the last bites of dessert, I could not help but feel grateful for the close-knit community we have formed on this journey.
+As we relished the final morsels of our sweet repast, I was overwhelmed with gratitude for the close bonds we have forged on this voyage.
 Despite the challenges and dangers we faced, we have come together as a team and supported each other through thick and thin.

 Until next time,